 Overall I was left with a sense of half elation and half disappointment as I was not charmed by the dry story telling and missed a convincing flow in the narration.

-I have given a rating of 3 1/2 stars to this book and wouldn’t say pick it up If you are super fascinated by the cover and concept as I was.
+I have given a rating of 3 1/2 stars to this book and would say pick it up if you are super fascinated by the cover and concept as I was.

 You could check out my post on books by Laini Taylor here